Why Wall Street doesn't like the AT&T - Time Warner deal

 But the deal also seems to be reminding some of the massive merger between AOL and Time Warner back in 2000.
 That is now acknowledged as one of the least successful in history and was completely undone years later.

 AOL was ultimately spun off.
-It's now owned by Verizon (VZ, Tech30).
+It's now owned by Verizon (VZ).
 Time Warner Cable was also spun off, and it is now part of cable giant Charter Communications (CHTR).
 Magazine and book publisher Time Inc. (TIME) is also now an independent company.

 Tom Eagan, an analyst with Telsey Advisory Group, said in a report it was unclear that owning Time Warner content made much financial sense since AT&T already offers it to its subscribers.
 Or as he put it, "why buy the cow when you get the milk for free?"